-The closest we have to a real, storyworld battle scene is when Olivia enters the party dressed as the warhog and obviously scares the pretty little girls.
+The closest we have to a real, setting big struggle scene is when Olivia enters the party dressed as the warthog and obviously scares the pretty little girls.

-But there are other mini battle scenes played out in the books read to Olivia by her mother that night.
+But there are other mini big struggle scenes played out in the books read to Olivia by her mother that night.

 Then it occured to her.
 “I know…”